 The most demanding gran fondo Down Under – Bike Radar

-Selling out in just two weeks, this year was not to be missed for elite riders and past participants alike, who all wanted to have a crack at the original course.
-Clear skies helped Stephen Cunningham set a new course record – 7 hours 45 minutes.
+Selling out in just two weeks, this year was not to be missed for elite riders and past participants alike, who were excited to have a crack at the original course.
+Clear skies helped Stephen Cunningham set a new course record of 7 hours 45 minutes.